 Wolfgang is a well shot and well-made film, and an interesting one, but maybe a slightly… slight one.
 One that engages in some light hagiography, and as long as you are aware that that is the case, you can focus on the fact that Puck does indeed have a magnetic personality and a singular talent for cooking, and enjoy watching both of those things on the screen.

-Wolfgang is playing as part of Tribeca at Home for US audience through June 23rd, 2021, and will premiere on Disney+ on June 25th.
+Wolfgang played as part of the 2021 Tribeca Film Festival and will premiere on Disney+ on June 25th.